Grégory Woolley: Rizzuto family

 On 13 February 2009, Woolley was arrested as part of Operation Axe, and thereby acquired the dubious honor of being the first Canadian to be charged with gangsterism twice.
 In January 2011, Woolley made a plea bargain with the Crown where he pleaded guilty to the Operation Axe charges in exchange for a lesser prison sentence.
 During his second sentence at Kingston Penitentiary, Woolley's closest friends in prison were the Hells Angel Harley Davidson Guindon and Juan Ramon Fernandez, the Toronto agent of the Rizzuto family.
 Guindon stated about Woolley: "He was always smiling.
 He was always laughing.
 He was the best chess player I've played".

 Later in 2011, he was released on full parole and returned to Montreal.
-During the civil war that tore apart the Rizzuto family between Raynald Desjardins and Vito Rizzuto in the early 2010s, Woolley supported the latter and he was often called upon for help from Rizzuto, who seemed to had much respect for Woolley's abilities as a leader and as a killer.
+During the civil war that tore apart the Rizzuto family between Raynald Desjardins and Vito Rizzuto in the early 2010s, Woolley supported the latter and he was often called upon for help from Rizzuto, who seemed to have much respect for Woolley's abilities as a leader and as a killer.
 The renegade faction within the Rizzuto family led by Desjardins and his brother-in-law, Joseph Di Maulo, had the support of the 'Ndrangheta families of Ontario in a bid to topple Rizzuto.
 In 2010, the murders of Paolo Renda and Nicolo Rizzuto were major blows to Rizzuto's leadership of his crime family, and a number of Rizzuto family capos defected over to the Desjardins–Di Maulo faction, which appeared to be the stronger faction.
 There was a period in 2010 and 2011 when Rizzuto came close to losing control of his own crime family.
 The support of the Hells Angels along with Woolley were described as being crucial in helping Rizzuto survive the challenge.
 The mobster Andrew Scoppa told the journalists Felix Séguin and Eric Thibault that: "He brought in Gregory Woolley to get the bikers on his side.
 Vito was OK with Woolley because he knew him and he liked him".
 Scoppa described Woolley as a "pro" who was very useful for Rizzuto in beating back the challenge posed by the Desjardins–Di Maulo faction.
 Between 2011 and 2017, at least 12 members of the Desjardins faction were killed.